praveer-k/paginate/README.md

 # Paginate
-It is an awesome reusable code writen in jquery.
+It is an awesome reusable code written in jquery.
 Writing a pagination in any server side application makes it hard for the users to traverse through a list.
 This extension makes it easy and is written just for fun !